LagrouCedric/Actor-Critic_Trading/README.md

 ## code:
 #### the code is split into a couple functions
 ### build actor critic network
+#### in this fuction we create the neural networks responsible for predicting the actions.
+#### we make an actor, critic and policy network for the actor critic implementation
 ```{python}
 def build_actor_critic_network(self):
     NN_input = Input(shape=(self.input_dims,))